The Komuso shakuhachi monks of the Fuke shu

 The banning of the Komuso – The Meiji Restoration and the destruction of the Fuke shu

 It is estimated that there were more than one-hundred komuso shakuhachi temples across Edo period Japan, however, the Meiji Restoration abolished Buddhism which resulted in the closing, or often destruction, of all of the komuso temples.
-The Meiji government soon decided to try and ban nonsecular shakuhachi playing as well, however, the Kinko Ryu Grandmasters Araki Kodo II (Chikuo) and Yoshida Itcho successfully convinced the government to allow nonsecular shakuhachi music to continue.
+The Meiji government soon decided to try and ban nonsecular shakuhachi playing as well, however, the Kinko Ryu Grandmasters Araki Kodo II (Chikuo) and Yoshida Itcho successfully petitioned the new government to allow nonsecular shakuhachi music to continue.